ArchLeaders/BotwMods/Bnp Ports/README.md

-# Other mods nade into newer bnps and switch/wiiu ports.
+## Other mods made into newer bnps and switch/wiiu ports.